-There will be one two-hour mid-term test (worth 20%) and a final examination (35%) in Geography 2320.
-The mid-term will be held on October 16th in class.
+There will be one two-hour mid-term test (worth 20%) and a final examination (30%) in Geography 2320.
+The mid-term will be held on October $22^{nd}$ in class.
 The final examination (3 hours) will be scheduled by the Registrar during the December examination period.
-The examinations will include questions from material covered in lectures, discussions, assigned readings, and films.
+The examinations will include questions from material covered in lectures, discussions, assigned readings, tutorial exercises and films.
 The final examination will include material from the entire term.
 The format of the examinations will be a combination of multiple choice, short and long answer type questions.
 No electronic devices (e.g. laptop computers, cell phones, etc.) will be allowed during an examination.

-The tutorials will be used for special guest lectures, films and discussion and exam reviews.
-In mid-September you will be asked to choose a topic to research from a prepared list.
-You will then hand in a preliminary bibliography with key citations for your research topic (due October 9).
-You must include a statement of your research topic (what you are going to look at and why) with this preliminary reference list - this preliminary bibliography will then be approved by the course TA.
-Once approved, you may continue your research in earnest.
-The final research assignment will include a properly-referenced list of the sources you used (10 academic articles, 2 academic books, and 3 websites), an annotated bibliography of the references used for the research and a 3 page synopsis of what you learned.
-It will be due during the last tutorial in the course (November 27th) and will be worth 20%.
+The tutorials will be used for guest lectures, exercises, films, discussion and exam reviews.
+In mid-September you will be asked to choose a topic to research.
+You will then hand in a preliminary bibliography with key citations for your research topic (due October 15th).
+You must include a statement of your research topic (what you are going to look at and why) with this preliminary reference list - this preliminary bibliography will then be marked and approved.
+The final research assignment will include a properly-referenced list of the sources you used (10 academic papers, 2 academic books, and 3 websites), an annotated bibliography of the references used for the research and a 3 page synopsis of what you learned.
+It will be due during the last tutorial in the course (December 3rd) and will be worth 24%.
 I will be happy to go over your assignment with you at any stage of preparation.

 With the exception of documented illness or family death (see below), late assignments will be penalized at the rate of 10% per day of lateness.
-Upon presentation of legitimate documentation, a student can hand in the assignment within 2 weeks without late penalty or the 5% or 20% for the assignment will be added to the mid-term and final examinations in an equitable manner.
+Upon presentation of legitimate documentation, a student can hand in the assignment within 2 weeks without late penalty or the mark value for the assignment will be added to the mid-term and final examinations in an equitable manner.